 - Rinse the vegetable under warm water again for a few seconds.

 - Cook the vegetable with five times the amount of water to the amount of vegetable.

-If you have CKD, you should have your potassium checked once a month by your doctor.
+If you have kidney disease, you should have your potassium checked by your doctor.
 They’ll do this with a simple blood test.
 The blood test will determine your monthly level of potassium millimoles per liter of blood (mmol/L).

 The three levels are:

 - Safe zone: 3.5 to 5.0 mmol/L